anjanamodugu2004/anjanamodugu2004/README.md

 # Hey, I'm Anjana ✨
 <p>
 🎓 A 3rd-year B.Tech CSE student at SRM AP<br>
-💻  Interim Board Member of Next Tech Lab, where I explore cutting-edge ideas in tech<br>
+💻  Interim Board Member of Next Tech Lab, where I mentor and create Gaming/Machine Learning projects <br>
-🌐 Diving deep into Machine Learning and building immersive VR experiences<br>
+🌐 Diving deep into Game Development, Machine Learning and building immersive VR experiences<br>
 🧠 Working on a VR game that responds to EEG signals in real time using the Oculus Quest 3<br>
 🌱 Learning Unity, C#, Oculus development and sharpening my ML skills along the way<br>
 </p>